The Sunshine Boys: Theatre productions

 Produced by Emanuel Azenberg and directed by Alan Arkin, the original 1972 Broadway cast starred Sam Levene as Al Lewis and Jack Albertson as Willie Clark, the vaudevillian comedy duo known as the Sunshine Boys; the play co-starred Lewis J. Stadlen as Ben, Willie Clark's nephew.

 When Sam Levene and Jack Albertson departed the Broadway production to star in the first U.S. National company, they were replaced by Lou Jacobi as Al Lewis on February 12, 1974, and Jack Gilford as Willie Clark on October 30, 1973.
 Jacobi performed the role of Al Lewis for 72 performances.
 Sam Levene, the original star, is credited with performing the role of Al Lewis 466 times in the original Broadway production before headlining the first U.S. national tour.

 Tony Award nominations went to Simon (Best Play), Albertson (Best Actor in a Play) and Arkin (Best Direction of a Play), and Albertson won the Drama Desk Award for Outstanding Performance (and was nominated for a Tony as well).
-Al Hirschfeld memorialized the legendary starring performances of Jack Albertson as Willie Clarke and Sam Levene as Al Lewis, the original Broadway stars of The Sunshine Boys, by creating an iconic caricature for The New York Times on December 13, 1972.
-Titled "Don't Poke With The Finger" the caricature references the finger poke running gag and Willie Clarke's resentment over having been constantly and aggressively poked during the show and for 43 years by Al Lewis played by Sam Levene.
+Al Hirschfeld memorialized the legendary starring performances of Jack Albertson as Willie Clark and Sam Levene as Al Lewis, the original Broadway stars of The Sunshine Boys, by creating an iconic caricature for The New York Times on December 13, 1972.
+Titled "Don't Poke With The Finger" the caricature references the finger poke running gag and Willie Clark's resentment over having been constantly and aggressively poked during the show and for 43 years by Al Lewis played by Sam Levene.

 The 1972 production of The Sunshine Boys marked the beginning of Neil Simon's long association with producer Emanuel Azenberg, who produced all of Simon's original Broadway plays and musicals that followed.

-Clive Barnes, The New York Times chief theatre critic, reviewed the original Broadway production on December 21, 1972, stating: The Sunshine Boys is probably Mr. Simon's best play yet.
+Clive Barnes, The New York Times chief theatre critic, reviewed the original Broadway production on December 21, 1972, stating: "The Sunshine Boys is probably Mr. Simon's best play yet.
 It deals with a subject very dear to the playwright's heart—vaudeville.
 Willie Clark is an almost retired vaudeville comedian.
 His heart is willing, but his lines are failing.
 His agent is his nephew—long‐suffering and much‐loving.
-But even a potato‐chip commercial has not gone well, and any actor who cannot crunch potato chips has got to be on his way out.
+But even a potato‐chip commercial has not gone well, and any actor who cannot crunch potato chips has got to be on his way out."

-Regarding the original Broadway stars, Barnes stated "Jack Albertson as the heart stricken comic never puts a line wrong.
+Regarding the original Broadway stars, Barnes stated: "Jack Albertson as the heart stricken comic never puts a line wrong.
 He is always pathetic but never enough to make you cry.
 Lovely.
 His acerbic partner, Sam Levene, is as tough as vintage chewing gum, and yet with a sort of credible lovability."